Xeonzilla/tessera-ui.github.io/docs/en/components/switch.md

   This argument configures the style of the `switch` component, including size, color, border, and other properties.
 You can use `SwitchArgsBuilder` to construct it.

-- `state: Arc<RwLock<SwitchState>>`
+- `state: SwitchState`

-  This argument manages the state of the `switch` component, including whether it is currently on or off.
+  This argument manages the state of the `switch` component, including whether it is currently on or off. `SwitchState` is a clonable struct that encapsulates a shared reference to the state internally.
 You can create an initial state with `SwitchState::new(bool)`.
-Use the `SwitchState::toggle(&mut self)` method to toggle the switch state.
+Use the `state.toggle()` method to toggle the switch state.

 ## Preview

 ![switch](/switch_example.gif)